-Objective: Working with the CCRTA, the goal is to collect and map data on bus stops, routes, and ridership for all CCRTA routes.
+Objective: Working with the CCRTA, the goal is to collect and map data on bus stops, routes, and ridership necessary to continually improve service.
 Consideration and inclusion of the MassDOT engineering directives and design guidelines and Transit Asset Management (TAM) plans will be explored.

 Procedures: Commission staff, along with the assistance of the RTA, Steamship Authority (SSA) and Hy-Line Cruises, will conduct ridership surveys on SSA and Hy-Line vessels from Hyannis to Nantucket to understand the percentage of commuters using these ferry services.
-Surveys will be collected on random representative days throughout the year and all passengers on all ferries will be surveys the day a survey is being conducted.
+Surveys will be collected on random representative days throughout calendar year 2022 and all passengers on all ferries will be surveys the day a survey is being conducted.
 All data will be presented to the Federal Transit Authority (FTA).

-- GIS application that shows the ridership, stop amenities and other regional datasets as requested by the CCRTA.
-The product will be used to identify gaps in the pedestrian network and high ridership stops that do not contain amenities consistent with the transit stop buildout. - A database of all data collected on SSA and Hy-Line ferries and a memo to be prepared for FTA documenting the percentage of commuters on all ferries.
+Other data collection and analysis, including a GIS application that shows stop amenities and multimodal connections to identify gaps in the pedestrian network and high ridership stops that do not contain amenities consistent with the transit stop usage.

+- Detailed methodology memorandum for the ferry survey and conduct a calendar year 2022 survey of ferry passengers from Hyannis to Nantucket (final memorandum to FTA to be completed under the FFY 2023 UPWP) - A database of all data collected on SSA and Hy-Line ferries and a memo to be prepared for FTA documenting the percentage of commuters on all ferries.

-Funding Source Amount FHWA/MassDOT \$28,107
+- Ferry survey methodology memorandum [Fall/Winter 2021] - Conduct ferry surveys [calendar year 2022] note some data collection and final memorandum will be completed under the FFY 2023 UPWP